EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Settings for extracting the different emission channels depending on the excitation cycle.

 In the second step, we loaded the data of the red detection channel via :code:`File > Load Image Data > 2nd channel` and selected the files.
 Next, we provided the experimental settings (:numref:`static_BR_extraction`, B) leaving the specified interframe time of 52.2 ms and the excitation cycle of BR unchanged.
 We chose the red excitation cycle by selecting the right position of the slider, and finished the read-in process by selecting the red detection channel by pressing the R button.

+then, Deep-LASI automatically reads the raw data file-by-file, localizes molecules in the donor channel, identifies molecules in the acceptor channel by mapping, and extracts the trajectories of every molecule found depending on the excitation cycle.
+This process is carried out iteratively for the number of files specified and can take a while.

 .. _manual2:
 Manual data analysis and correction